MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsIPPhonePolicy.md

 ## PARAMETERS

 ### -AllowHotDesking
 Determines if the hot desking feature is enabled or not.
 Set this to TRUE to enable.
-Set this to FALSE to disable host desking mode.
+Set this to FALSE to disable hot desking mode.

 ```yaml
 Type: Object